What are the Winter Paralympics?

 What are the winter Para sports?

 Para sport is a term that describes sport offered as part of the Paralympic Movement.
-There are 31 Para sports recognised by the International Paralympic Committee (IPC), of which 6 winter Para sports are currently contested at the Paralympic Games.
+There are 28 Para sports contested at the Paralympic Games.
+6 of these are winter sports, and these are contested at the Paralympic Winter Games.